lirantal/agent-rules/docs/PROJECT.md

   - **`tsup.config.ts`**: Configures the `tsup` build process.
   - **`eslint.config.js`**: Configures ESLint for code linting.

 The project follows a modular architecture with an **adapter pattern** for AI app extensibility, ensuring clear separation between the CLI, core orchestration logic, and AI app-specific processing.
 This makes the code easier to maintain, test, and extend with new AI apps.

+Key features include:
+- **Advanced Template Processing**: Support for markdown files with YAML frontmatter processing and transformation
+- **AST-based Parsing**: Robust markdown processing using micromark and mdast utilities for reliable content manipulation
+- **Structured YAML Handling**: Sophisticated frontmatter field transformation while preserving non-modified content
+- **Extensible Processing Pipeline**: Each adapter can implement custom processing logic, from simple file copying to complex content transformation

 The use of `tsup` for building ensures that the project can be distributed as both CommonJS and ES modules.